-The goal for the Company's executive compensation program is to attract, motivate and retain the highest quality executives who will provide leadership for its success in a dynamic, competitive and emerging market.
-The Company's compensation philosophy is to promote a "culture of ownership" among its executives by aligning their interests with those of its stockholders.
-This is best accomplished by:
+The goal for the executive compensation program is to attract, motivate and retain the highest quality executives who will provide leadership for the Company's growth and success in a dynamic and competitive market.
+The Company's overriding compensation philosophy is to promote a "culture of ownership" among its executives by aligning their interests with those of its stockholders.
+The Company's compensation program's specific objectives include: